SweetOBurritO/techinical-exercises-main/README.md

-# techinical-exercises-main
+# Synatic Techinical exercises

-Synatic Technical test
+Each directory is a separate exercise, cd into one for more information on that exercise.